cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 7. graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=`ChainID`contractJSON));

-8. if ok, then verify: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions until the mutable range. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A; goto (9) if failed , if the safety state time stamp is longer than 5 minutes from now, then generate a new state on own previous safety root, this will cause safety miner = previous safety miner to trigger voting, go to (9).
+8. if ok, then verify: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions until the mutable range. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A;
+if `ChainID` == TAU and `ChainID`contractJSON/txtype == relay annoucement;
+for range myChainsMap map[`ChainID`][myTAURelayDiscovery ON(except TAU chain) {
+ myTXsPool [`ChainID`].add = { relay annoucment tx } // relay annoucment service to add relay tx
+}
+goto (9)
+  if failed , if the safety state time stamp is longer than 5 minutes from now, then generate a new state on own previous safety root, this will cause safety miner = previous safety miner to trigger voting, go to (9).
 If safety time stamp is less than 5 minutes, go to step 1.

 9. gen new state